xiachen97/XiaChen_hw5TH_csi3150_fs2023/README.md

 ## Lesson Outcomes

 This quiz app is a web application designed to provide users with a fun and interactive learning experience by testing their knowledge through a set of questions.
 It is provided in the form of timed quizzes on each question and real-time assessment of user answers and correct answers.
 And give user feedback in the final score.
+<a href="https://xiachen97.github.io/XiaChen_hw5TH_csi3150_fs2023/">Click here to quiz!<a/>

 ## Functional features